netzpirat/haml-coffee/README.md

   -t, --template                     Set a custom template name
 ```

-The following section describes only the options that are unique to the command line tool.
-You can see all the available
+_The following section describes only the options that are unique to the command line tool._

-options by executing `haml-coffee --help` and have a look at the [compiler options](#compiler-options) for detailed
+You can see all the available options by executing `haml-coffee --help` and have a look at the
-information about all the options.
+[compiler options](#compiler-options) for detailed information about all the options.

-#### `-i`/`--input` argument
+#### The `-i`/`--input` argument

 You can either specify a single template or a directory.
 When you supply a directory, templates are being searched
 recursively: